Herbert III, Count of Meaux

 Herbert the Younger (circa 950–995) was the Count of Troyes and Meaux.
-He was the son of Robert of Vermandois and Adelaide Werra, daughter of Gilbert, Duke of Burgundy.
+He was the son of Robert of Vermandois and Adelaide Werra, daughter of Gilbert of Burgundy.
 He belonged to the Herbertien dynasty, an illegitimate branch of the Carolingian dynasty.
+He is called Herbert III the Younger to be distinguished from his uncle Herbert III the Elder.

-He inherited his father's domains in 966 and those of his uncle, Herbert III of Omois, in 984.
+He inherited his father's domains in 966 and part of those of his uncle, Herbert III of Omois, in 984, shared with his cousin Odo of Blois.
+From his uncle he received Épernay and Vitry with the Perthois.
 He was a partisan and supporter of King Lothair and followed on his conquest of Upper Lorraine, after which he was guarded the captive Godfrey I of Verdun.
 After the death of Lothair's heir, Louis V, in 987, Herbert sided with Odo I of Blois and backed Charles, Duke of Lower Lorraine, probably his brother-in-law.

 Herbert's wife's name is unknown.